 - Document medical care that is given to patients1

-Individuals with EMT paramedic training play an essential role in our local communities and people’s lives often depend on a Paramedic’s quick reaction and care.
+Individuals with paramedic training play an essential role in our local communities and people’s lives often depend on a paramedic’s quick reaction and care.

-Contact us today to learn how you can begin training in our Paramedic program!
+Contact us today to learn how you can begin training in our Paramedic training program!

 The Paramedic program offered at Dorsey College is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).